Golf Betting in Canada

 Weather factors such as wind and rain can play their part in any golf tournament and they should form an important part of a betting strategy.
-Look for the location of the course to begin with.
-A ‘links’ course is a coastal venue which is particularly vulnerable to damp conditions and wind that whips up from the neighbouring sea.
+Look for the location of the course, to begin with.
+A ‘links’ course is a coastal venue that is particularly vulnerable to damp conditions and wind that whips up from the neighbouring sea.

 Calm conditions are preferred by all golfers but some are more comfortable adapting to any weather situation.
 Look out for the players in question and use weather forecasts to identify any potential winners.

 Golf provides a certain set of statistics that are unique to the sport and all of them can be harnessed to identify winning patterns moving forward.
 All players have different qualities so some may be big hitters off the tee but lack accuracy while for others the opposite will be the case.